 Beside fitting the amplitude modulation, a known $\amp_0$ allows the pointwise estimation of the differential phase $\theta (T)$ by inverting Eq.~\eqref{eq:A_sum}.
 To account for the ambiguity of the inverted cosine function, we unwrap the phase.
 Fitting Eq.~\eqref{eq:theta} to the reconstructed phases returns an external acceleration of $a_\ext=\qty{32.2(1)}{mm\pss}$, which is in excellent agreement with our prior results.

 We compare PEAC to a more established evaluation scheme for correlated systems based on parametric plots and fitting ellipses~\cite{foster:2002:method, chiow:2009:ellipse, fitzgibbon:1999:direct, halir:1998:numerically, halir_flusser:2025:ellipse, ridley:2024:investigation, zhang:2023:dependence}.
 The correlated signals $S_{\pm 1}$ for the interferometer times of Fig.~\ref{fig:2}(\textbf{A}) are visualised in a bivariate scatter plot in Fig.~\ref{fig:2}(\textbf{C}), with $S_{-1}$ along the horizontal and $S_{+1}$ along the vertical axis; each measurement realisation is shown as a coloured dot.
 The colour is chosen to represent the adjusted phase $\phi_\laser$, which results in a colour gradient for the performed phase scan as can be seen in sub-figures (i)--(iv).
 For larger interferometer times $T>\qty{1.6}{ms}$, the colour gradient becomes disordered, showing a transition to the phase-unstable regime of the experiment.
-While a scan of the phase $\phi_\laser$ traces the ellipse, the differential phase is encoded in its eccentricity, which can be extracted by fitting an ellipse using the Hal\'{\i}\v{r}--Flusser algorithm~\cite{halir:1998:numerically,halir_flusser:2025:ellipse}, amongst other methods~\cite{gander:1994:ellipses, ahn:2001:geom_ellipse, foster:2002:method, meister:2025:space}.
+While a scan of the phase $\phi_\laser$ traces the ellipse, the differential phase is encoded in its eccentricity, which we extract from geometric ellipse fitting routines~\cite{gander:1994:ellipses, ahn:2001:geom_ellipse, corgier:2025:optimized, meister:2025:space}.
 A detailed explanation of our fitting routine can be found in \mm.
-With this approach, we estimate an external acceleration of $a_\ext=\qty{31.97(2)}{mm\pss}$, confirming the results obtained by PEAC.
+With this approach, we estimate an external acceleration of $a_\ext=\qty{32.12(2)}{mm\pss}$, confirming the results obtained by PEAC.